Gravity: cross-chain atomic swaps

 1. Audit + ship the depth-branched variants.
 Smaller covenants mean lower fees on each spend; might be useful for high-frequency makers.

 3. Independent security audit of the entire Gravity surface.
-Self-audit found and fixed the issues in the deny-list above; an external audit is the next step before any Gravity claims should be considered production-grade beyond the proven path.
+Self-audit found and fixed the issues in the deny-list above; an external review is the natural next step for the swap stack — until then it’s unaudited, so verify it yourself before real value.

 If you have a use case that needs one of the un-shipped pieces, open an issue at https://github.com/MudwoodLabs/pyrxd/issues so it can be prioritized.